CS180-spring/cs180-22-teamone/README.md

 ## Latest Features Added:
 ---
     1. Create a DataBase: The user now has the ability to create brand new Databases.
-THis features additionaly checks  no duplicates exists and upon exiting the data is   saved inside of a txt file.
-    2. Current Database: Upon exiting the program, all work done
+    2. Current Database: This function will tell the user what databse they are currently inside of.
-    3. Choose Database:
+    3. Choose Database: Upon the user creating multiple data bases this function will print all existing database and allow the user to select one of their choosing.